nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 The method find() accesses the desired `attendanceList` of given event, and checks whether the list is empty.
 If empty, it calls display() in UI and inform the user list is empty.
 Else, it will call findAttendance() from `attendanceList`. findAttendance() will search for attendance with the same name entered and display for the user.

-### 3.3 Calendar
-*Figure 2: Class diagram of the Calendar component*

-#### Program flow
-1. When a user enters a calendar-related command, the command is analysed by `CalendarCommandInterpreter`.
-1. Once determined, the relevant information (eg. semester, academic year) are extracted by `CalendarParser`.
-1. Then, either AddFirstSemester or AddSecondSemester class that corresponds the semester number is created.
-1. Subsequently, it separates events by the required month and year in `CalendarList`
-1. These commands are then returned to `Pac.run()` to `execute()`.

-Note that:
-* `acadamic year` is parsed into corresponding to only one year according to the semester in `EventParser` class.
-* Calendar view of the whole year is not available.
-Only semester 1 or 2 of an academic year can be viewed at a time.
-* Event name size must be less than 10 characters to be displayed neatly (current implementation), however it can be implement to truncate longer names to fit nicely

 ### 3.4 Performance
 ![Performance](images/Performance.png)